-For the total biomass amount in incinerated waste, the biomass proportion by weight of each waste flow is multiplied by the amount of the waste flow.
+For the total biomass weight in incinerated waste, the biomass proportion by weight of each waste flow is multiplied by the weight of the waste flow.
 The results are added up.

 The total amount of incinerated waste by weight is known from the WAR.
-The biomass proportion by weight is established by dividing the biomass amount in incinerated waste by the total amount of incinerated waste.
+The biomass proportion by weight is established by dividing the biomass weight in incinerated waste by the total weight of incinerated waste.